jainchirag21064/customer-statement-processor/README.md

-# Rabobank Customer Statement Processor
+# Customer Statement Processor

 ### Summary ###
-Rabobank receives monthly deliveries of customer statement records.
+Bank receives monthly deliveries of customer statement records.
 This information is delivered in JSON format.
 These records need to be validated. based on below conditions
     * all transaction references should be unique
     * end balance needs to be validated